 6. Use Least Privilege When Assigning Permissions

-Database users, like users on any system, should only have as much access as they need to perform their duties.
+Database users, like users on any system, should only have as much access as they need to perform their duties, also known as the principle of least privilege.
 Stay away from “ALL” grants in MySQL and sysadmin role membership in MSSQL if possible.
 Consider granting read access to views instead of directly to tables, to protect sensitive fields if necessary.
 Stored procedures, maintenance plans and other automated tasks should be run as dedicated users with the appropriate permission set.
 This measure prevents any one piece of the database server, or any malicious or compromised user, from wrecking the whole system.
 Often times application instructions will have you put their users in a full access admin role.
 This is against general best practice and typically represents either sloppy programming that requires more access than it should, or a desire to remove security from support considerations, neither of which has your data’s best interest in mind, so always consider how implementing application accounts can affect your overall resiliency.

 7. Set a Strong Admin Password